danielemegna/FastDockerNginxRedirects/README.md

 # FastDockerNginxRedirects

-Minimal docker alpine based customizable http nginx redirect service
+Minimal docker alpine based customizable http nginx redirect / proxy service

 ## How can I use it?

-Configure `redirect.conf` with your redirections and run the container with
+Configure `redirect.conf` with your redirections / proxy server directives.

+Then, build and run the image with:
 ```
 $ docker build -t redirects .
 $ docker run --rm -d --network=host --name nginx redirects